ryanfp/DnD-Compendium/Untitled.md

 *20th-level Ranger feature*

 You have become the ultimate hunter, capable of tracking and eliminating even the mightiest creatures with supernatural precision.

-### Unlimited Quarry

-Your Hunter's Quarry feature no longer has a use limit.
-You can mark creatures at will.

-### Dual Quarry

-You can now maintain your Hunter's Quarry on **two creatures simultaneously** instead of one.
-When you use your reaction to mark a creature, you can choose to mark it as a second quarry instead of replacing your first mark.

-When a creature marked by your Hunter's Quarry dies, you can transfer either mark to a new creature using your bonus action.
+You gain the following benefits:

 ### Enhanced Critical